Should you always say yes to your child?

 Then I thought about how often I had been saying no instead of yes, just because it was a bother to me.

+As I thought about it, I decided that it was time for me to quit being an uptight Mom who never had the patience or time to allow fun things.
 Does that mean I started to say yes to every request my kids made?
 Of course not!
 But I did make it a goal to just say yes whenever I could.

 As a mom, you should say just YES to your kids whenever there’s no good reason to say no!

-Sometimes saying yes to the simplest thing will make their day — a walk around the block, eating lunch outside on a blanket, building a fort for them to play in, etc.
+Sometimes saying yes to the simplest thing will make their day — a walk around the block, eating lunch outside on a blanket, building a fort for them to play in, etc. It might be a little bit inconvenient, but we need to let the kids have fun and be kids.

 Often when the kids were irritable or bored, I found that saying yes to one of their requests was the best thing I could do!